Facepunch/chippy-docs/docs/tutorials/bullet.md

 ## Player Collision

-By default, players deal deal damage to the player on collision, either removing a shield or killing them.
+By default, bullets deal deal damage to the player on collision, either removing a shield or killing them.
 The bullet is destroyed by the impact unless specified otherwise.

 To change what happens on player collision, define the `onHitPlayer` handler:
 ```json